ahangchen/Chromium_doc_zh/zh/General_Architecture/Sandbox.md

 * COM interfaces with LI (low integrity) launch activation rights
 * Named pipes exposed via LI (low integrity) labels

-You'll notice that the previously described attributes of the token, job object, and alternate desktop are more restrictive, and would in fact block access to everything allowed in the above list.
+You'll notice that the previously described attributes of the 令牌, job object, and alternate desktop are more restrictive, and would in fact block access to everything allowed in the above list.
 So, the integrity level is a bit redundant with the other measures, but it can be seen as an additional degree of defense-in-depth, and its use has no visible impact on performance or resource usage.

 More information on integrity levels can be found at [03].